Bear witness. Keep Watch.

 Every day, persecution and human rights abuses destroy people’s lives and fuel conflict in the Holy Land.
 But your presence can help prevent these injustices.

-You can deploy to Jerusalem and/or the West Bank, and spend three months living and working alongside both Palestinian families living under military occupation and Israeli human rights defenders.
+You can deploy to East Jerusalem or the West Bank, and spend three months living alongside both Palestinian families living under military occupation and Israeli human rights defenders.

-Throughout, your protective presence as an international observer will be helping to deter and reduce human rights violations in Palestinian communities.
-The program is based on an internationally recognised model called Accompaniment.
+Throughout, your unpaid protective presence as an international observer will be helping to deter and reduce human rights violations in Palestinian communities.
+The program is based on an internationally recognised model of non-violence called Unarmed Civillian Protection.
 And it’s proven to work.

 On your return to Australia, you’ll apply your first-hand experience to become an advocate for lasting change.
-You’ll help to put international pressure on decision makers to comply with humanitarian law and to find long-term solutions to the conflict.
+You’ll help to put international pressure on decision makers to comply with International Humanitarian Law and to find long-term solutions to the conflict.

-The program, called the Ecumenical Accompaniment Program in Palestine and Israel (EAPPI), is effective because it combines strategic local presence and international pressure.
-By becoming an Ecumenical Accompanier (EA), you’ll be standing in solidarity with oppressed families.
+The program, called the Ecumenical Accompaniment Program in Palestine and Israel (EAPPI), is effective because it combines strategic local protective presence and international pressure.
+By becoming an Ecumenical Accompanier (EA), you’ll be standing in solidarity with oppressed families, and supporting local civil society organisations in Palestine and Israel who want a just peace.
 You’ll meet inspirational people from across the globe.
 And you’ll be part of an international movement of Israeli, Palestinian and international people and organisations building the foundations for a just peace in the Holy Land.

 “Its important to show solidarity.
 We have to give people hope.
 You can do something, your presence can be very important.”